 You may not know it yet, but there are bacteria in your gut.
-They exist in a symbiotic relationship with your body, like the trillions of other microbes in your gastrointestinal tract, calling your body their home.
+They exist in a symbiotic relationship with your body, calling your body their home.

 In a typical human gut environment, there is a balance of good and bad bacteria.
 Once this balance is disrupted, health problems begin to occur.

-Bacteria make up 90% of microorganisms found inside the human gut, introduced into the human body from birth to adulthood.
+Bacteria make up 90% of microorganisms found inside the human gut.
+They are introduced into the human body from birth to adulthood.

 There is a negative perception surrounding bacteria.
 People view them as bad because they cause diseases.
 While it’s true that there are harmful ones, there are also good bacteria in your gut - harmless microbes that help you stay healthy.

 The bacteria in your gut help maintain good health by doing the following:

 The intestinal microbiota affects human health.
 A healthy balance must be maintained at all times to achieve optimum health conditions.

 The overwhelming presence of bad bacteria in the gut harms the various organ systems in the human body.
 A negative balance of bacteria in the gut directly affects our organs, bodies, and overall health.